 - Shining Ones – who are guardians to Christian throughout his journey

 - Faithful – a companion of Christian’s during the journey

-As you can tell, each person’s character traits “fits” his or her name.
-And each character (there are many more) holds a very important place in values training discussions.
-The wealth of Biblical and character symbolism in The Pilgrim’s Progress is unmatched, in my opinion!
+As you can tell, each person’s character traits “fits” his or her name and each character (there are many more) holds a very important place in values training discussions.
+The wealth of Biblical and character symbolism in The Pilgrim’s Progress is unmatched!

 If you’re interested in completing a very in-depth study of The Pilgrim’s Progress, I would suggest the curriculum below.
 It’s very workbook-like with questions for each chapter of the book, but also unit-study-like as it ties in Bible, history and more.

 I’m a huge fan of Christian allegories and there are many wonderful children’s allegories I highly recommend.
-(Don’t think picture books are just for younger children!
-I read these with middle and high school kids at church all the time as part of fantastic Sunday school lessons!)
+Some of these can be read with elementary children, while all of them can be used with middle and high school kids.
+Yes, even the picture books!
+There are many times I’ve even used the picture books at church as part of fantastic Sunday school lessons.

 Now it’s your turn!
 What Biblical allegories have you read and recommend?